 Features: State-of-the-art digital projection, sound and lighting systems.
 An all-new library of shows.
 Modern theater seating.
 New domed ceiling.

 Admission: Free and open to the public.
 There are 44 theater seats and 5 spaces for those using wheelchairs.

 Showtimes: 7 p.m.
 Doors open for seating by 6:45 p.m. and the show will begin as soon as the auditorium is full.
 All shows are approximately 35 minutes and include a brief demonstration of the current star positions.

 When: Tuesdays and Thursdays, Late August through June

 Location: Room 135, Muskegon Community College, 221 S. Quarterline Rd., Muskegon, MI

 Want to donate for acquiring new programs at Carr-Fles Planetarium?
 Click here.

 Private shows, for groups of 15-44 or more during the day and 20 or more during the evening, may be reserved by calling (231) 777-0289.
 Teachers or group chaperones are encouraged to select one of the appropriate titles and schedule their visit two to three weeks in advance.

 August 23 – October 27, 2016

 Is it true that we really are made of stars?
-With an entrancing Victorian fairground style and award-winning soundtrack, “We Are Star” is a family friendly adventure that follows our atomic history through billions of years between the Big bang and modern day.
+With an entrancing Victorian fairground style and award-winning soundtrack, “We Are Stars” is a family friendly adventure that follows our atomic history through billions of years between the Big Bang and modern day.
 See the formation of nuclear fission in stars, the first asteroids, the development of our own solar system, and the evolution of life from the very first cells.
 Follow the thread that connects us to all those early times through the atoms from which our bodies are formed.
 The program will be followed by a brief tour of the current night sky, using the planetarium.
 This is a 35-minute presentation.